cs411-alawini/su25-cs411-team021-team021/doc/Final Demo.md

 ## Future work
 - Utilize and connect existing services, e.g. using Apple Health to provide mood record, and Spotify to support song search and playlist storage.
+- Add login system for users and improve interface
+- Better mood tracking features and song tracking as well as shuffling
+- Community Hub feature development

 ## Final division of labor